bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 The whole point is to make this non-interactive.

+## Using DNS to announce your address

 Sjors: 00:31:53

-I wanted to mention one cool possibility that I saw somebody bring up on one of the threads that related to this, which is the idea of using DNS or the well-known URL to announce your address.
+I wanted to mention one cool possibility that I saw somebody bring up on one of the threads that related to this, which is the idea of using DNS or the `/.well-known/` URL to announce your address.
 So what you can do is if you run a web server or React, you have a provider that does that for you, is you could say, well, If somebody types in my email address, then the wallet will just basically know where to look, either in the DNS record or at a specific spot on the web server, and it will get the key there.
 So then, if you have a very smart wallet, I could imagine that I just type somebody's email address and it'll see, oh, is there a silent payment ID there?
 Is there a Bolt 12 invoice there?